jcolag/entropy-arbitrage/2024-10-28-animation.md

 * * *

-**Credits**:  The header image is [Third in a series of three example images about animation](https://commons.wikimedia.org/wiki/File:Animexample3.png) by [Branko](https://en.wikipedia.org/wiki/User:Branko), released into the public domain by the artist.
+**Credits**:  The header image is [Third in a series of three example images about animation](https://commons.wikimedia.org/wiki/File:Animexample3.png) by {% wiki User:Branko|Branko|en %}, released into the public domain by the artist.